dangmai/monocle-volo/README.md

 Monocle for Volo
 ==============

-Point volo to this project, in order to install [Monocle](https://github.com/joseph/Monocle)
+Point volo to this project, in order to install [Monocle](https://github.com/joseph/Monocle).

+Current version is v3.0.0.